rh-cssre/glitchtip/README.md

 ### Optional environment variables:

 - `I_PAID_FOR_GLITCHTIP` Donate, set this to "true", and some neat things will happen.
-This won't enable extra features but it will enable our team to continue building GlitchTip.
-We pay programmers, designers, illustrators, and free tier hosting on app.glitchtip.com without venture capital. - We ask that all self-host users pitch in with a suggested donation of $5 per month per user.
 - `GLITCHTIP_MAX_EVENT_LIFE_DAYS` (Default 90) Events and associated data older than this will be deleted from the database
 - `REDIS_URL` Set redis host explicitly.
 Example: `redis://:password@host:port/database`.
 You may also set them separately with `REDIS_HOST`, `REDIS_PORT`, `REDIS_DATABASE`, and `REDIS_PASSWORD`.
 - DATABASE_URL Set PostgreSQL connect string.
 PostgreSQL 11 and above are supported.